2023 Most Popular Other Legal Professions Master's Degree Schools

 The colleges and universities below are the most popular for other legal professions majors pursuing a master's degree.

 Our 2023 rankings named Regent University the most popular school in the United States for legal professions (other) students working on their master’s degree.
-Located in the city of Virginia Beach, Regent is a private not-for-profit college with a fairly large student population.
+Located in the city of Virginia Beach, Regent is a private not-for-profit school with a fairly large student population.

 Women make up 69% of the other legal professions majors at the school.